 10. ROI: this acronym stands for “return on investment,” which refers to the profit you gain from having invested in something.
 This is used primarily in the business world to justify expenses, but it can also be valuable for our personal lives.
 Have you ever wondered what the ROI of your new TV is?
 Entertainment and relaxation are valid returns if those are qualities you need or value highly.

 11. Defined contribution plan: a type of retirement plan in which both the employee and the employer make recurrent contributions.

 12. Collateral: an asset or capital promised to a lender, such as a bank, in case the borrower cannot complete their payments.

-13. Equity: what a property or business is worth once all debts are subtracted.
+13. Equity: this basic financial term means what a property or business is worth once all debts are subtracted.

 14. Annual interest rate: also called the base rate, is the standard percentage of interest to be paid every year.
 Be mindful that this rate will not reflect compound interest or fees.

-We hope you’ve had a couple of aha moments while digesting these 15 financial terms.
-Let us know in the comments below if there any other personal finance questions you’d like us to answer!
+We hope you’ve had a couple of aha moments while digesting these 15 financial terms and concepts.
+Let us know in the comments below if there are any other personal finance questions you’d like us to answer!